kaitnoone/shopify-test/README.md

   Gif of walkthrough:
   ![Get Theme Id](./setup-docs/shopify-local-theme-development-get-theme-id.gif)

 11. Run `theme deploy`
 12. Shopify Admin -> Online Store -> Themes Actions -> Preview

+## Test Tasks
+  For this part of the interview process, we're looking at your HTML, CSS, and JavaScript - is it semantic, is it clean, is it mobile-friendly, are you using best practices when writing your code.
+We also want to see your commit history; we're looking for clarity on how you communicate the changes you're making as requested.

+**Edit the Debut theme (default published theme) to make the following changes:**

+1. Add a "Buy Now" button to the product loop in the Featured Collection section.
+  The button should appear when you hover over the product's image.
+(During your pair programming session, you'll link that Buy Now button to add that item to the cart via Ajax.)

+2. Create a new FAQs section.
+   The section should have a title and blocks for question and answer.
+When you click on a question, the answer's visibility should toggle.
+We're not testing you on your liquid; we want to see how you write the JavaScript to make the questions toggle to show the answer, and we want to see how you style it for desktop and mobile.

+**You'll have one week to complete this; the sooner you can get the test back to us, the sooner we can schedule your next interview.**